clement-sciascia/docs/pages/cloud/dedicated/network_bridging/guide.en-au.md

 ---
-title: 'Configuring a network bridge'
+title: Configuring a network bridge
 slug: network-bridging
 excerpt: 'This guide will show you how to use network bridging to configure internet access for your virtual machines'
-section: 'Network Management'
+section: Network Management
 ---

 **Last updated 4/03/2019**